eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

   express constraints on the data which help to catch errors very early in development.
 / Noir@noir_lang: has been developed for the blockchain world, with the goal to be *The Programming Language for Private Apps*.
-  It suits our use-case, as it allows to write a program on a very abstract level, which is then used to create a ZKP circuit and a proof.
+  It suits our use-case, as it allows writing programs on a very abstract level, which are then turned into ZKP circuits and proofs.
   While its development is fast, and allows outside contributions like ours, it is geared towards blockchains.
   Noir is currently optimized for fast verification time, which makes sense in a blockchain,